Yamaha Motif

 The Yamaha Motif (stylized in all-uppercase MOTIF) is a series of music workstation synthesizers, first released by Yamaha Corporation in August 2001.
 The Motif replaced the EX series in Yamaha's line-up and was also based on the early Yamaha S series.
 Other workstations in the same class are the Korg Kronos and the Roland Fantom G. The series' successor is Yamaha Montage, released in 2016, followed up by the Yamaha Montage M in 2023.

 Products

-First genenation: MOTIF Classic
+First generation

 Original MOTIF series, now called "MOTIF Classic", were released in four variants in 2001: